 ARCHITECTURAL REVIEW COMMITTEE

-Village Community Development District No. 4 (District 4) is seeking an alternate representative to fill a vacancy on the Architectural Review Committee to complete the term which expires on March 31, 2023.
+Village Community Development District No. 3 (District 3) is seeking an alternate member to serve on the Architectural Review Committee.

 ARCHITECTURAL REVIEW COMMITTEE